 Trigger points are those moments when our brain turns off, and our actions and reactions become “instinctive.”
 You know them, and you have them.
 Something happens that “sets you off.”
 It is a response that comes from deep inside, and it happens without you even thinking about what is happening.
 It is very visceral.
-Your pupils dilate, your heart rate increases, adrenaline is racing through your system; the fight or flight response is in full play.
-It is these times that leaders are at the highest risk of making a significant mistake.
+Your pupils dilate, your heart rate increases, adrenaline is racing through your system, the fight or flight response is in full play.
+It is at these times that leaders are at the highest risk of making a significant mistake.
 Trigger points hit us when we run across a rattlesnake while hiking or when we suddenly lose traction on a wet highway.
 However, they also happen at work when someone challenges or criticizes us.

 How do I prevent this from happening?
 Pay attention!